ideens/spotify-mixtape-app/README.md

 ## Demo

-This project could not be deployed due to Spotify’s API restrictions, however here is a demo of the application.
+This project could not be deployed due to Spotify’s API restrictions, however [here](https://vimeo.com/manage/videos/668002771) is a demo of the application on Vimeo.

 ![app demo](mixtape-demo.gif)
 ![app screenshot](mixtape-app-shot.png)